Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

 The ACT Government offers an ACT Book of the Year Award for excellence in literature, valued at $10,000 for the winner, $2,000 for any highly commended book and $1,000 for each shortlisted book.
 The Award aims to support the development of ACT-based writers, promotes writing in the ACT, and contributes to a positive writing culture for the ACT.
 The ACT Book of the Year Award recognises quality contemporary literary works including fiction, non-fiction and poetry by ACT-based authors published in the previous calendar year.
-The ACT Book of the Year Award is for books written by authors who reside in the ACT, or can specifically and strongly demonstrate an ACT-based arts practice.
+The ACT Book of the Year Award is for books written by authors who reside in the ACT or can specifically and strongly demonstrate an ACT-based arts practice.

 Book of the Year Award - Conditions of entry